International Israelite Board of Rabbis

-The International Israelite Board of Rabbis is the oldest historically African American Rabbinical board in the United States, whose founders preserved synagogues in Black neighborhoods in New York City and Chicago, and whose teachings launched the spread of nonviolent Torah observance among thousands of African-American Jewish and Black Hebrew Israelite adherents since 1919.
+The International Israelite Board of Rabbis is the oldest Black Hebrew Israelite religious board in the United States, whose founders preserved synagogues in Black neighborhoods in New York City and Chicago, and whose teachings launched the spread of nonviolent Torah observance among thousands of Black Hebrew Israelites in New York City since 1919.
 The board originated from the 1925 incorporation of Ethiopian Hebrew Rabbinical College in New York City.
-As a non-denominational institution, it has focused on guiding Rabbis and scholars under its auspices to advance Torah observance among Black Jews in New York City, and build bridges with both mainstream American Jewish communities and non-Messianic Black Hebrew congregations.
-With time, the board has grown to represent Rabbis of congregations in the United States, the Caribbean, and Africa.
-The board tolerates leniency in Halakha provided that Rabbis adhere to a maximalist view of the Tanakh, and require observance of Biblical commandments by members of their congregations (see: De-'oraita and de-rabbanan, meaning "Torah commandments vs. Rabbinic enactments").
-While the International Israelite Board of Rabbis has a century-long congregational history, the trend of broader recognition of the Board and its constituent Rabbis as equal to other American Jewish leaders has accelerated since the 2019 centennial celebration of its oldest congregation and the heightened focus on Black–Jewish relations during the ensuing racial unrest in the United States (2020-Present).
+As a non-denominational institution, it has focused on guiding religious leaders and scholars under its auspices to advance Torah observance among Black Hebrew Israelites in New York City, and build bridges with both mainstream American Jewish communities and non-Messianic Black Hebrew congregations.
+With time, the board has grown to represent religious leaders of congregations in the United States, the Caribbean, and Africa.
+The board tolerates leniency in Halakha provided that religious leaders adhere to a maximalist view of the Tanakh, and require observance of Biblical commandments by members of their congregations (see: De-'oraita and de-rabbanan, meaning "Torah commandments vs. Rabbinic enactments").

-Synagogue liturgy and culture (Nusach & Minhag)
+Liturgy and culture

 Congregational worship among constituents of the International Israelite Board of Rabbis can be characterized as Conservadox, complementarian, and based on Sephardic liturgy (using the ArtScroll Siddur as their standard prayerbook).
-The African Israelite minhag, which is the cultural expression of their Judaism, uses the upper register of African-American culture as the basis for preserving the positive communal aspects of the Black church in generations past and advancing a positive connection to Africa via the Black Arts Movement, while also serving as a bulwark against assimilation into antisocial urban subcultures.
+The African Israelite minhag, which is the cultural expression of their religion, uses the upper register of African-American culture as the basis for preserving the positive communal aspects of the Black church in generations past and advancing a positive connection to Africa via the Black Arts Movement, while also serving as a bulwark against assimilation into antisocial urban subcultures.
 The standards of modest attire (Tzniut) assume knit or capped head coverings for men, and headscarves and ankle-length West African clothing for women, with a Tallit worn by men in suit jackets during worship services.
 Many men who opt out of wearing a suit jacket instead wear formal West African clothing with Tzitzit affixed on each corner.
 Musical expression ranges from Spirituals that exclusively draw from Old Testament themes, to chanting Pizmonim and Zemirot to the beat of Afro-Caribbean music.
 Cuisine for Friday night Kiddush and Saturday afternoon Oneg Shabbat often consists of Soul Food and Caribbean cuisine prepared in accordance with Kashrut.